apalache-mc/apalache/docs/src/adr/026adr-explicit-configuration.md

    an instance of `ApalacheConfig`.
 The parser is strict in that it rejects unknown fields.
  - `ApalacheConfigResolver` does command-specific validation of the options.
-   It produces `Resolved*Options` for various consumers, e.g., it produces `ResolvedTypecheckOptions` for the type checker and `ResolvedCheckOptions` for the model checker.
+   It produces instances of `ValidatedOptions` for various consumers, e.g., it produces `TypecheckerOptions` for the type checker and `CheckerOptions` for the model checker.
- - `Resolved*Options` are injected into passes via Guice.
+ - Instances of `ValidatedOptions` are injected into passes via Guice.
    No conversion or interface manipulation is required.
  - `ApalacheConfigLoader` is the entry point to the configuration framework that is used by the CLI tooling or RPC services.